 The other widely cited statistic comes from Alexis Jay's (2014) Inquiry into CSE in Rotherham.
-Whilst an appendix lists a large amount of documentation which was consulted, quite how the estimate of 14,000 girls over a 16-year period was reached is not transparent.
+Whilst an appendix lists a large amount of documentation which was consulted, quite how the estimate of 1,400 girls over a 16-year period was reached is not transparent.

 The widely accepted limitations in data have led to a number of changes, especially creating administrative data categories for CSE.
 A CSE flag became a formal requirement in police recorded crime data in April 2016, and an initial report is expected from the Home Office later in 2017.
-Data on children assessed at risk in relation to CSE has been recorded within child protection system from 2014/15 (see above).
+Data on children assessed at risk in relation to CSE has been recorded within the child protection system from 2014/15 (see above).

 In response to the emerging evidence base regarding the scale and nature of CSE, there has been an investment from the Home Office via the Police Transformation Fund in recruiting a network of analysts, located in regional police crime units which cover all police force areas in England and Wales.
 They were tasked with creating regional problem profiles which bring together police data and intelligence and input from local partners; the profiles were produced in 2015 and an overview of the top line figures has been published by the National Police Chiefs' Council (NPCC, 2016).
 This collated data showed that there were 8,995 victims and those at risk of CSE identified by the police in 2014/5 (from November to October); 7,373 CSE crimes were identified, committed by 6,107 offenders.
 The average age of victim was found to be 14 and that of suspects 26.5 years: 88% of victims in this cohort were female and 94% of offenders male.
-The majority of both offenders and victims were of white ethnic origin: 70% of victims were white, 5% Black, and 2% Asian; 59% of offenders were white, 12% Asian, 8% Black.
-For around a fifth of both victims and offenders, no data on ethnicity was recorded.
+The majority of both offenders and victims were of white ethnic origin: 70% of victims were White, 5% Black, and 2% Asian; 59% of offenders, no data on ethnicity was recorded.
 The figures include non-recent offences identified during the period and online CSE offences.